stormasm/parse-camino/shakespeare/Readme.md

 So the above will create a json file...

-You will then take a random sample of the lines from a json file, and combine it with each one of the dates below to create your test moravec file...
+You will then take a random sample of the **text_entries** from the generated json file above, and combine it with each one of the dates below to create your test moravec file...